joreilly86/Selenium---Thermal-Expansion-Example/readme.md

 ## Contributing

-We welcome contributions and suggestions from the community!
+We welcome contributions and suggestions from the [Flocode](flocode.substack.com) community!
 Whether you're a seasoned engineer, a student, or just passionate about learning, your insights can help enhance this project.

+## Learn More
+Visit [Flocode.dev](flocode.dev) to learn more about our Python courses, specifically tailored for engineers.
+Subscribe to the [Flocode Newsletter](flocode.substack.com) to stay up to date on the latest use cases and examples of Python for Engineers.